When you need to weld away from any power source – you need an engine driven welder generator.

 Here's a list of some of the best engine driven welder generators on the market:

-1. Lincoln Electric Eagle 10,000 Plus Engine Driven Welder
+1. Lincoln Electric Eagle 10,000 Plus Engine Driven Welder - Best all-round

 - 20-foot electrode clamp